Apply for Honors Only Course Funding

 Apply for funding to support Honors seminars or Honors discussion/lab sections that will be taught during the 2026-27 academic year.

-Completed application packets should be submitted by the department/program chair or Honors coordinator to Christine Evans at cmevans3@wisc.edu.
+Completed application materials for the unit should be submitted together by the department/unit chair or Honors coordinator to Christine Evans at cmevans3@wisc.edu.
 Application materials include:

 2. Draft Honors syllabus (1 per course, completed by instructor)